 Everything You Need to Know About Access to Healthy Food

 Access to Healthy Food: A Guide for Delaware Local Governments

 This in-depth, downloadable guide provides the reader with a thorough understanding of food access problems and innovative policy and program solutions.
 Most research into local-level food access policies focuses on large jurisdictions such as big cities or densely populated counties.
 Looking through the lens of Delaware local governments, this guide brings together research-based best practices for improving food access and adapts them to make them accessible for Delaware local governments whose size, structure, and resources vary in comparison to the large jurisdictions at the center of most healthy food access research.
 In addition to acting as a practical tool for Delaware local governments, the tools in this guide are versatile resources that can help community organizations and local governments in other states use planning, policies, and programming to improve access to healthy food in their communities.

 Access to Healthy Food in Delaware Spark Page

 Using the visually engaging format of a Spark Page, this tool highlights how local governments can improve access to healthy food through comprehensive plans and community design, policies and regulatory tools, and local partnerships.
 With a focus on practical implementation, this Spark Page is an especially useful resource for those looking to identify the next steps to improving food access in their community.

-Eye catching and informative, infographics can compliment presentations and publications or serve independently as promotional material for policies and programs.
+Eye-catching and informative, infographics can complement presentations and publications or serve independently as promotional material for policies and programs.
 Each of these infographics breaks down important access to healthy food topics into key points with visuals that make the information more understandable and memorable.
 Visit the Access to Healthy Food Infographic Gallery to find all the food access infographics in one place.
 Feel free to share and use these infographics to help your community provide for accessible and affordable healthy food.